boyan-soubachov/tastyworks_api/README.md

 ## Disclaimer

-This is an unofficial, reverse-engineered API for tastyworks.
+This is an unofficial, reverse-engineered API for Tastyworks.
 There is no implied warranty for any actions and results which arise from using it.

 ## Purpose